-1. In light of numerous adverse health effects associated with active smoking and with exposure to second hand smoke, MHA will provide educational services to residents, employees, and volunteers about the hazards of smoking and information and services on quitting smoking.
-In additional to consulting with their own health care providers, residents, employees and volunteers may get assistance from the following MHA Programs.
+- In light of numerous adverse health effects associated with active smoking and with exposure to second hand smoke, MHA will provide educational services to residents, employees, and volunteers about the hazards of smoking and information and services on quitting smoking.
+In additional to consulting with their own health care providers, residents, employees and volunteers may get assistance from the following MHA Programs. - Residents and volunteers may contact the building Service Coordinator for information and programs on quitting smoking. - Employees should contact their health provider for assistance in smoking cessation and may also obtain information on programs from the same through the Services Coordinator.